thesambex/fit-api/README.md

 \[Disclaimer\]

-I'm not fitness instructor, this project is based in my experience in gym fitness assessments.
+I'm not fitness instructor, this project is based in my experience in gym fitness assessments performed on myself.

 ### Technologies